Qurrent-AI/workforce-specs/spec_creation_prompt.md

 A complete workflow spec in workforce_spec.md that mirrors actual behavior (no invented logic), conforms to Qurrent OS patterns, and is internally consistent.
 Use the Workforce Specification Template verbatim.
 If a section does not apply, state why succinctly—do not delete it.
 Always preserve the section header and italic descriptor in "Custom Instructions" to enable a human forward deployed engineer to provide custom prompting around how the workflow spec should be configured for this particular workforce.

-Move through the following phases to recover and document the AI workforce:
+Move through the following phases to recover and document the AI workforce: (1) Overview, (2) Decision Audit, (3) Technical Details.

-1. Overview
-2. Decision Audit
-3. Technical Details

-### Phase 1 — Narrative Overview
+### Phase 1 — Overview

 Derive the business narrative actually implied by code/docs:
     - Problem & stakeholders (human/system roles surfaced in integrations and messages).
     - Happy path (plain-language, executive-friendly).
-    - Value proposition (what makes it compelling based on visible capabilities).

 ### Phase 2 — Decision Audit